freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/create-a-complex-jsx-element.md

 </section>

 ## Instructions

 <section id='instructions'>

-Define a new constant <code>JSX</code> that renders a <code>div</code> which contains the following elements in order:
+Define a new constant `JSX` that renders a `div` which contains the following elements in order:

-An <code>h1</code>, a <code>p</code>, and an unordered list that contains three <code>li</code> items.
+An `h1`, a `p`, and an unordered list that contains three `li` items.
 You can include any text you want within each element.

-<strong>Note:</strong>&nbsp;When rendering multiple elements like this, you can wrap them all in parentheses, but it's not strictly required.
-Also notice this challenge uses a <code>div</code> tag to wrap all the child elements within a single parent element.
-If you remove the <code>div</code>, the JSX will no longer transpile.
+**Note:** When rendering multiple elements like this, you can wrap them all in parentheses, but it's not strictly required.
+Also notice this challenge uses a `div` tag to wrap all the child elements within a single parent element.
+If you remove the `div`, the JSX will no longer transpile.
 Keep this in mind, since it will also apply when you return JSX elements in React components.

 </section>

 ## Tests

 <section id='tests'>

 ```yml